ankit1601/PythonPractice/README.md

 # PythonPractice

-This Reposity is for Practicing important topics in Python
+This Repository is for Practicing important topics in Python

 This is publically available so anyone can take reference to various topics